dojo/docs/dojox/gesture.rst

 - Device neutral

 The target is to be compatible with most popular devices(single touch gestures should also work well on desktops).
-Please see 1.7 supported devices

 - Compatibility and reusability